ibm-cloud-docs/vmwaresolutions/vcenter/scb-orderinginstance.md

 * All servers that you order have the same configuration.
 * If you are planning to use vSAN™ storage, you can order 4 - 20 servers.
 * If you are planning to use NFS storage, you can order 2 - 20 servers.
-A lower limit of 3 servers applies for NSX-T consolidated clusters.
+A lower limit of three servers applies for NSX-T consolidated clusters.
 * If you select two bare metal servers for the management cluster, the minimum RAM size for the instance to function properly is 192 GB.
 * For production workloads, a minimum of three servers is recommended.
 For more information, see [Is a two-node vCenter Server instance highly available?](/docs/vmwaresolutions?topic=vmwaresolutions-faq-vmwaresolutions#is-a-two-node-vcenter-server-instance-highly-available)